asyncapi/markdown-template/README.md

 1. Make sure you have the latest generator installed `npm install -g @asyncapi/generator`.
 2. Modify the template or it's reusable parts.
 Adjust `test/spec/asyncapi.yml` to have more complexity if needed.
-3. Generate output with watcher enables `npm run dev`.
+3. Generate output with watcher enabled by running the command `npm run dev`.
 4. Check generated markdown file located in `./test/output/asyncapi.md`.

 ## Contributors ✨